Research Interest(s): Political Participation, Political Inequality, Social Policy

 Regional Specialization(s): United States

-Department Strength(s): Public Opinion, Political Communication, and Political Participation; Law and Politics; Race, Ethnicity and Politics
+Department Strength(s): Public Opinion, Political Communication, and Political Participation; Race, Ethnicity and Politics; Law and Politics

 Traci Burch is the author of Trading Democracy for Justice, published by the University of Chicago Press, and is coauthor of Creating a New Racial Order, published by Princeton University Press.
 Her work has appeared in several peer reviewed journals, including Political Behavior, Law and Society Review, and Criminology and Public Policy.
 Burch also serves as Research Professor at the American Bar Foundation.